 Pin My State is a simple and fast trivia game to learn about the wealth of diversity between the many states and territories of India.
-It was created by Gayathri Gopalakrishnan, and then adapted by Radhika Beaume and Jesse Himmelstein.

 Within a workshop, Pin My State can be used to challenge stereotypes about the character of people from each state.
 It also serves as a means for the group to discover what geographical diversity is present within the group, and what is missing.